 This is especially relevant in cases where the present worthwhile-ness or goodness of the consequence (knowing the name of the deity) seems to be staggeringly outweighed by the badness of the hardship (the death of Jamal’s mother in the genocidal attack).
 Similarly, this method of determining internal meaning also provides internal meaning to some who seem to be leading, on balance, negative lives.

 Jamal’s brother, Salim Malik, is, without exaggeration, a gangster, a murderer, and a rapist.
 Yet the composition of the film, with Salim’s death treated as a peaceful moment of praise for a benevolent deity, implies that his final acts of helping Latika escape and killing the mob boss Javed have atoned for an entire decade of work as a hit man, as well as for all of his other crimes.
-It seems far more intuitive to say that Salim does not lead an internally meaningful life, but only believes that he leads such a life.
+It seems far more intuitive to say that Salim does not lead an internally meaningful life, but only comes to believe that he leads such a life.
 If he is correct about providence, then perhaps his life has supernatural significance, but this does nothing to advance his life’s internal meaning.

 All of this inconsistency in Slumdog Millionaire‘s theme could have been avoided if the film had treated its deterministic ideas differently.
 If there was some note of loving fate regardless of what it brings, rather than only when it finally brings rewards, then its philosophy might have practical real-world applications.
 Instead, the film focuses on occasions where lifetimes of horrible suffering yield to some positive experiences, ignores alternatives where the same suffering may lead to no positive experiences, and holds up its few special cases as general proofs of providential justice.